-Mr L Andrews - Head of Modern Foreign Languages Leo.Andrews@Walthamstow-Academy.Org
+Miss S Alexis Head of Modern Foreign Languages Serena.
+Alexis@walthamstow-academy.org

-Sport BTEC
+Sports BTEC Level 3

+Exam board: Edexcel

 Entry requirements: 5 in English GCSE, 5 in Maths GCSE.
-A grade 6 in PE GCSE or Merit in BTEC Sport level 2 is desired Diploma (Double award) or Extended Diploma (Triple award)
+A grade 6 in PE GCSE or Merit in BTEC Sport level 2 is desired

+Subject Content

 All triple award units; D = Double award unit

 Unit 1: Anatomy and Physiology (D)

 Unit 2: Fitness Training and Programming for Health,

 Sport and Well-being (D)

 Unit 3: Professional Development in the Sports

 Industry (D)

 Unit 4: Sports Leadership (D)

 Unit 7: Practical Sports Performance

 Unit 8: Coaching for Performance

 Unit 9: Research Methods in Sport

 Unit 19: Development and Provision of Sport and

 Physical Activity

 Unit 22: Investigating Business in the Sport and

 Active Leisure Industry (D)

 Unit 23: Skill Acquisition in Sport.
 (D)

 Optional units - (Triple award = 6 units; Double

-award = 4 units
+award = 4 units)

 Unit 6.
 Sports Psychology

 Unit 10.
 Sports event organisation

 Unit 24.
 Sports performance analysis

 Unit 25.
 Rules, regulations and officiating in sport

 Unit 26.
 Technical and tactical demands of sport

 Unit 30.
 Exercise, health and leisure

+Progression/career opportunities:

 Learners looking to study BTEC Diploma (Double award) or Extended Diploma (Triple award) should be looking to progress into careers in the sport, leisure or fitness industries.

-Learners can progress to higher education on full degree single or combined courses, for example:

-- BA (Hons) in Sports Development and Management

-- BSc (Hons) in Sports Management

-- BSc (Hons) Sports Business Management

-- BSc (Hons) Sport and Leisure Management

-- BSc (Hons) Sports Science (Outdoor Activities)

-- BSc (Hons) in Exercise, Health and Fitness

-- BSc (Hons) in Sport and Exercise Psychology.

-Learners should always check the entry requirements for degree programmes with the specific higher education providers.

-BTEC Nationals provide a vocational context in which learners can develop the knowledge and skills required for particular degree courses, including:

-- reading technical texts

-- effective writing

-- analytical skills

-- creative development

-- preparation for assessment methods used in degrees

-The course is both internally and externally assessed through coursework and examinations.
+Learners can progress to higher education on full degree single or combined courses, for example: - BA (Hons) in Sports Development and Management - BSc (Hons) in Sports Management - BSc (Hons) Sports Business Management - BSc (Hons) Sport and Leisure Management - BSc (Hons) Sports Science (Outdoor Activities) - BSc (Hons) in Exercise, Health and Fitness - BSc (Hons) in Sport and Exercise Psychology.
+Learners should always check the entry requirements for degree programmes with the specific higher education providers Assessments The course is both internally and externally assessed through coursework and examinations.
 For the double award the grades are the equivalent of two A level grades in terms of UCAS points (i.e Distinction/Distinction = 112 UCAS points, which is the same as 2 As at A Level).
 For the triple award the grades are the equivalent of three A level grades in terms of UCAS points (i.e Distinction/Distinction/ Distinction = 160 UCAS points, which is the same as 2 As and an A at A Level).
+Skills gained and enrichment opportunities: BTEC Nationals provide a vocational context in which learners can develop the knowledge and skills required for particular degree courses, including: - reading technical texts - effective writing - analytical skills - creative development - preparation for assessment methods used in degrees Further information: